QuantumMisaka/ATST-Tools/README.md

 Parallel NEB version for ase-dp is also in developing.

 ## Examples
-- Li-diffu-Si: Li diffusion in Si, very easy example for serial and parallel NEB calculation
+- Li-diffu-Si: Li diffusion in Si, very easy example for serial and parallel NEB calculation about diffusion system.
+Note that ATS-Tools will tune the parameters towards TS exploration, for those who want to do diffusion calculation, one should check the effectiveness of the parameters by yourself.
-- H2-Au111: H2 dissociation on Au(111) surface. which will have NEB, AutoNEB and Dimer example.
+- H2-Au111: H2 dissociation on Au(111) surface. which will have NEB, serial DyNEB, AutoNEB, Dimer, Sella and D2S example.
 The barrier is around 1.1 eV consistent with existing paper and calculation result.
+IRC results shows the reaction path is correct.
-- CO-Pt111 : CO dissociation on Pt(111) surface. which have high barrier as 3.6 eV and including diffusion part.
+- CO-Pt111 : CO dissociation on Pt(111) surface. which have high barrier as 1.5 eV and including diffusion part.
 AutoNEB will always fail due to the low starting image.
+By performing Dimer / Sella calculation, or use the D2S method, the TS can be explored in an efficient and accurate way.
+By using Sella package, one can also get the IRC of C-O dissociaition reaction process.
 - Cy-Pt_graphene: Cyclohexane dehydrogenation on Pt-doped graphene surface.
 The barrier is around 1.3 eV.
 Noted that the `IT-NEB` result is wrong, but which is consistent to the result in VTST-Tools when using 4 image to do IT-NEB calculation.
+Dimer calculation also get wrong result in this case, while Sella perform good result.

 More examples is welcomed from users.